Close

 the interview

 The two artists have designed a set of questions that aim to connect the experiences of the women they work with.
 They share these questions with the women they interview and develop more specific ones tailored to each woman’s work environment.
 The artists ask the women to spend up to four hours in their company—the time during which they film the interview and capture their bodies at work.
 The actions, gestures, and body image of the women at work are all aspects decided collectively, as a team.
+The filming itself takes place over approximately 3-4 hours per participant and includes both image and sound recording, a text-based interview, capturing the rhythms, textures, and acoustic environments of each workplace.
+Central to the methodology is the principle of reciprocity.
+Time spent together is not extractive; it is accompanied by exchanges such as shared meals, workshops, time spent with family, or other forms of mutual presence defined together with the participants.
+These exchanges are understood as integral to the research, not as ancillary activities.
+The development of these encounters depends on access to safe spaces for meeting, filming, and reflection, as well as on the flexibility to adapt to seasonal labor rhythms and personal circumstances.

 the video screen installation